-Within four months of returning to the UK, the BBC presentation department offered him the job of fronting Children's BBC from the Broom Cupboard; the first time in 35 years that an 'in-vision' presenter had linked the weekday afternoon programmes.
+Within four months of returning to the UK, the BBC presentation department offered Phillip the job of fronting Children's BBC from the Broom Cupboard; the first time in 35 years that an 'in-vision' presenter had linked the weekday afternoon programmes.
 Phillip accepted and stayed with presentation for two years.
 He then went on to present five series of the popular live Saturday morning show Going Live, four series of Take Two, three series of his own quiz show, The Movie Game, two series of the highly acclaimed travel show Schofield's Europe and a series of Televisions' Greatest Hits.

-In 1993 he signed a two year contract with ITV and starred in Andrew Lloyd Webber's Joseph and the Amazing Technicolour Dreamcoat at the London Palladium.
+In 1993, he signed a two year contract with ITV and starred in Andrew Lloyd Webber's Joseph and the Amazing Technicolour Dreamcoat at the London Palladium.
 Phillip then took the show on tour around the UK and Eire from December 1993 until February 1995.
 In December 1995 he took up the 'Dreamcoat' again at the Oxford Apollo Theatre and in February 1996 moved to the Hammersmith Labbatts theatre through to the middle of 1996.

-In 1996 Phillip also signed an exclusive contract with Carlton Television and presented a number of shows including Schofield's Adventures in Hawaii (a one hour special), Schofield's Quest, two series of Tenball and two Christmas specials Schofield's Gold and Six Little Angels.
-Autumn 1996 saw Phillip presenting two series, One In A Million and Schofield's TV Gold, followed by a one off Christmas special, Now We're Talking.
+In 1996, Phillip also signed an exclusive contract with what was then Carlton Television and presented a number of shows including Schofield's Adventures in Hawaii (a one hour special), Schofield's Quest, two series of Tenball and two Christmas specials Schofield's Gold and Six Little Angels.
+That same year also saw Phillip presenting two new series, One In A Million and Schofield's TV Gold, followed by a one off Christmas special, Now We're Talking.